What is Serverless Caching?

 Second, Momento Cache abstracts the decisions around cache management from you.
 You don't have to specify the type and number of instances in your cache, nor do you have to think about the maximum memory size for your cache.
 Momento is purpose-built for the cloud and takes advantage of the elasticity and scalability of modern cloud infrastructure.
 You can store as much data as you need in your cache, and Momento will handle it seamlessly.

 Finally, Momento Cache has a pay-for-value pricing model.
 As mentioned above, you aren't selecting a specific cache and cluster size in advance, regardless of whether you use it.
-Momento charges based on the amount of data stored and the requests made against your cache.
+Momento charges for data transferred in/out of Momento Cache and Momento Topics services.
+Everything else is included.
 With this, you are in control of your pricing, and changes you make to your application have a direct impact on your bill.

 Serverless as compatibility with related architectures

 In the first definition of serverless above, serverless is defined as a set of operational mechanics when using a particular service.
 In this second definition, we'll look at a definition of serverless that I call "serverless-friendly" due to its general compatibility with serverless architectures.

 AWS Lambda was introduced at AWS re:Invent in 2014 and essentially kicked off the serverless revolution.
 Here was a brand-new compute paradigm -- event-driven, function-based, hyper-ephemeral, and a pay-per-use billing model.

 The ecosystem has evolved greatly since the 2014 announcement, but Lambda remains the fulcrum of most serverless architectures.
 Because of Lambda's centrality and unique model, many serverless developers look for services that work well with Lambda and other core parts of a serverless application.